 These capabilities provide data that is sufficiently granular and calibrated to be used for both farm and region-wide analysis, including:

-- Yield modelling and forecasting.
+- Yield and quality forecasting and mapping.

-- Production area and extent.
+- Crop identification production area and extent.

 - Optimal planting and harvesting dates.

-- Plant health and stress detection.
+- Biosecurity, plant health and stress detection.

-- Nutrient deficiency.
+- Nutrient use deficiency.

 AARSC provides support for interpreting results agronomically, and ensuring their adoption on farm.